vikastrivedi0/Sudoku-Solver/README.md

 3. To recursively solve the board, we can call the above functions in our solve function, which will call iteself recursively until a correct solution for all the positions in the board is found.

+   #Finding correct values for empty positions on the board
    def solve(bo):
     find=findEmpty(bo)
     if not find: